Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 you?”

-“Am I” Theron had never talked sc
+“Am I" Theron had never talked g,

 “Why doesn’t she marry this Lup-

-| esco?"
+esco?”

-| Salisbury shrugged his real
+Salisbury shrugged his great

 with a wife?
 He'll probably marry

-| to realize it.”
+to realize it.”

-i "Way do you sulk she wouldn't
+“Why do you think she wouldn't

-| “You've seen her here,” said Salis-
+“You've seen her here,” said Salis.

 bury.
 “Can you see her happy in

-| your setting?
+your setting?
 Can you see her pay-

-Theron obediently tried to see
+Theron obediently tried to gee

 | Sabra in those roles, and found the